 Any cases that can be are being heard remotely throughout the judiciary.
 The courts are beginning to use Cloud Video Platform as well as Skype and other services.

 As of April 1, the Court of Appeal is only conducting urgent civil and criminal work and is handling all civil matters remotely.
 The Royal Courts of Justice said urgent work is limited to applications that require a decision within a week that are "essential in the interests of justice."
 The appeals court will handle non-urgent applications as it becomes possible to do so.
 All notices of appeal will currently be accepted but can be rejected later.

 For criminal matters, cases are considered urgent based on the type of appeal or any special issues like expected release dates or vulnerable defendants.
 The criminal division is also hearing cases remotely whenever possible.
 Urgent applications should only be filed by email during business hours.

 The employment tribunals for England, Wales and Scotland will automatically change all live hearings scheduled from March 23 on to begin as a telephone hearing to discuss how to proceed.
 Parties should assume that for any hearings scheduled to run for more than one day, the later days will be cancelled.

-The judiciary distributed pilot practice direction for its tribunals.
+The judiciary has also distributed pilot practice direction for its tribunals.
 The direction notes that regular decisions about the composition of judges or experts for a tribunal panel would remain in place, but if a salaried judge decides maintaining standard arrangements would lead to "unacceptable" delays, cases can be heard by a single judge or a smaller panel.